Your merle Great Dane is one of a very small group of giant purebred dog breeds.

 The Great Dane Illustrated Breed Standard is a great resource for identifying which merle color pattern most closely matches your Great Dane pup.

-The merle coat color pattern itself is described as a pale to dark grey throughout that is broken up with black patches.
+The merle coat color pattern is a pale to dark grey base, broken up with black patches.

 A merle Great Dane may or may not have a mantle, which is an area of solid white color that rings the neck and chest only.